AMISH WHITE BREAD

 Directions:

-~In a large bowl, dissolve the sugar in the warm water.
+~In a large bowl, dissolve 2/3 cup granulated sugar in 2 cups warm water.

-~Stir in the yeast and allow it to proof until the yeast resembles a off white creamy foam.
+~Stir in 2 tablespoons active dry yeast and allow it to proof until the yeast resembles an off white creamy foam.

-~Knead dough on a lightly floured surface until smooth.
+~Knead dough on a lightly floured surface until smooth (10-12 minutes by hand - 7-8 minutes by mixer).

 ~Place in a well oiled bowl, and turn to dough in bowl to coat.